Philanthropy, Alumni and Supporter Engagement (PASE) Privacy Notice

 - Academic course information and alumni benefits;

 - Promotion of alumni and student careers mentoring programmes;

 - Information about alumni and marketing activities based in faculties, departments and colleges.

 - To facilitate the assessment and improvement of services that the University offers, to assess the effective management of the University and to ensure the efficient running of the University via internal and external audit.
 (Legitimate Interest)

 Where we communicate with you as Alumni we do so in the legitimate interests of the University.
 In doing so we have conducted a balancing test of the legitimate interests of the University against your own rights and interests.
-If we communicate with you by email or using a TPS-registered telephone number we will ensure that we have your consent before we do so
+If we communicate with you for marketing purposes by email or using a TPS-registered telephone number we will ensure that we have your consent before we do so.

 - Who do we share your information with?